naturalis/nbclassify/webapp/README.md

 * python2.7
 * Django 1.5.4

-How to start the app?
+How to start the app locally?
 =====================
 * Start the command line
 * Go to the directory which contains manage.py